List Of 20 Work From Home & Online Marketing Scams To Avoid

 19. Not All Programs Pay Out Commission

-Yes, unfortunately this is true.
+Yes, unfortunately, this is true.
 Some affiliate programs make it almost unattainable to get hold of your commission earned.

 How can you know what program to trust?
 Yes, that is a good question.
 My recommendation is to always read reviews from other people that have tried the program.

-Wealthy Affiliate’s reviews were from all over the world, and I figured that a company that is global has been in the game for a while and must be legitimate.
+The Super Affiliate System reviews were from all over the world, and I figured that a company that is global has been in the game for a while and must be legitimate.

 Make sure to do your research about the company before you join.
 There are some companies that have been going out of business, and could not pay out commissions owed because of that.